 List of lecture topics:

-14. Death and Burial in Scotland BC to AD
+15. Death and Burial in Scotland BC to ad

 2. Recording a burial

 This course aims to provide a broad introduction to the study of archaeological and forensic human skeletal remains.
 It will provide students with the opportunity to become familiar with various topics associated with this discipline, offering introductory instruction in skeletal anatomy and an insight into the methods used by osteologists in assessing demographic information such as sex, age-at-death disease.
 The curriculum will cover ethical issues and a history of the discipline.
 A series of case studies that will utilise existing expertise and research interests of staff will explore various types of burial practices through time.
-Hands-on lab-based sessions will provide practice in the identification of human remains.
 Some specialized topics, such as forensic archaeology, palaeodemography and facial reconstruction, will be introduced and students will have an opportunity to discuss the potentials and limitations of human skeletal analysis through seminars.

 Entry Requirements (not applicable to Visiting Students)